 Salisbury Medical Practice actively supports clinical research studies within primary care.

-Research is a core function of the NHS and central to practice for maintaining and developing high standards of patient care.
-Ultimately, clinical research means patients get access to new treatments, interventions and medicines.
+Research is a core function of the NHS and central to the practice for maintaining and developing high standards of patient care.
+Ultimately, clinical research means that patients get access to new treatments, interventions and medicines.
 Investment in research means better, more cost effective care for patients.

 - Promoting a healthier lifestyle

 - Disease diagnosis and prevention

 - Management of long-term illnesses such as Diabetes or Hypertension